Jarmos-san/hugo-blog/.github/CONTRIBUTING.md

 #### How Do I Submit A (Good) Bug Report

-Bugs are tracked as [GitHub issues][Github Issue Guide].
+Bugs are tracked as [GitHub issues][github issue guide].
 After you've discovered the bug, create an issue on that repository & provide the following information by filling in [the template](./ISSUE_TEMPLATE/bug-report.md).

 Explain the problem and include additional details to help maintainers reproduce the problem:

 - **Use a clear and descriptive title** for the issue to identify the problem.
 - **Describe the exact steps which reproduce the problem** in as many details as possible.
 - **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
-If you're providing snippets in the issue, use [Markdown code blocks][Markdown Code Blocks Guide].
+If you're providing snippets in the issue, use [Markdown code blocks][markdown code blocks guide].
 - **Describe the behaviour you observed after following the steps** and point out what exactly is the problem with that behaviour.
 - **Explain which behaviour you expected to see instead and why.**
 - **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
-If you use the keyboard while following the steps, **record the GIF with this tool**: [**Licecap**][Licecap Landing Page] to record GIFs on macOS and Windows, and [Silent Cast][Silent Cast] or [Byzanz][Byzanz] on Linux.
+If you use the keyboard while following the steps, **record the GIF with this tool**: [**Licecap**][licecap landing page] to record GIFs on macOS and Windows, and [Silent Cast][silent cast] or [Byzanz][byzanz] on Linux.
 - **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.

 Provide more context by answering these questions: